 Since 1996, the Home and Community-Based Rent Subsidy Program has assisted recipients to live successfully in their own home and can be used until the person becomes eligible for a Housing Choice voucher from the U.S. Department of Housing and Urban Development or any other kind of private or public rent subsidy.
-The lowa Finance Authority has been administering this program since 2005 in partnership with the lowa Department of Human Services.
-In FY 21, more than \$618,000 in subsidies were provided to an average of 244 eligible individuals per month.
-A total of 315 unique individuals were assisted through this program.
+The Iowa Finance Authority has been administering this program since 2005 in partnership with the Iowa Department of Human Services.
+In FY 23, more than \$629,000 in subsidies were provided to an average of 225 eligible individuals per month.
+A total of 344 unique individuals were assisted through this program in FY23.